BerkeleyAutomation/FETCH_CORE/README.md

 # FETCH_CORE

-This is our interface for the Fetch.
-Partial list of requirements:
+This is our interface for the FETCH robot.
+Everything that doesn't need a display, including Moveit! can be run on the Fetch.

+## DELETE...my todo
+- [ ] *Do I have to update the python version*
+- [ ] *move virtual env on the FETCH over*
+- [ ] *Instructions on how to setup virtual env*

+## Requirements (partial):

+We develop locally on our FETCH Robot.
+All requirements are met locally. **You must setup your own virtual env**.
+If you need an example, check out `/d/`, `fetch_core` is a virtualenv that works and can be copied into your virtualenv flder. that works.
+To activate it, use `source ~/virtualenvs/fetch_core/bin/activate`

-- Python 2.7
+- Python 2.7.15
 - Ubuntu 18.04
 - ROS Melodic

-Quick start:
+## Quick Start

-- Install via `python setup.py develop`, so that you can change code here and see the updates immediately reflected rather than re-installing the package.
+### Current Tutorial
+1. Begin by following the [official installation instructions](http://wiki.ros.org/melodic/Installation/Ubuntu).
+To validate your installation, run the [validation scripts from the FETCH repo](https://docs.fetchrobotics.com/indigo_to_melodic.html#post-install-validation).
+Make sure you go over the [robot hardware](https://docs.fetchrobotics.com/robot_hardware.html#mechanism-terminology) and [API][1] before starting to use the robot.
+2. Try to teleoperate your robot!
+First run `export ROS_MASTER_URI=http://<robot_name_or_ip>:11311` and then `rosrun teleop_twist_keyboard teleop_twist_keyboard.py`.
+3. Once your environment is setup.
+It should as simple as finding the script you want to run under `examples/` and executing `python SCRIPT-NAME.py`.
+If the script uses Moveit! as a library for motion planning, run `roslaunch fetch_moveit_config move_group.launch` in a seperate terminal window or tty.

+### Daniel - Depreciated Tutorial

-- Use the skeleton code provided in `fetch_core/skeleton.py`.
+- [(DEPRECIATED) Daniel, Seimens Challenge] Use the skeleton code provided in `fetch_core/skeleton.py`.
 This provides minimum functionality to access all relevant parts of the code.
 For the Siemens challenge ([repository here][1]), we used a different skeleton class, `fetch_core/robot_interface.py`, which has some hard-coded base and head tilting for the challenge, but don't use that.

 - Start off by using code similar to `examples/test_skeleton.py` which will give you an overview of common code usage.
 The `examples/` directory has other